 - 1. Students who transfer into the sophomore year and have had an introductory physics course with Calculus with a prerequisite or corequisite can enter this sequence at the Sophomore level. - 2.
 Students who transfer into the Junior year can enter this sequence at the Junior level if they have had an introductory physics course with Calculus as a prerequisite or corequisite, have had the equivalent to Math 211, and have had an introductory course in Quantum Physics, Quantum Mechanics, Atomic Physics, or Atomic Physics.
-To satisfy major requirements, transfer students should work with a Physics advisor to determine a plan for taking Physics 260 and 280, as well as a Natural Science course during the Junior or Senior year unless such a course has been accepted for transfer credit.
-The student must be sure to complete three 300-level courses during the Junior or Senior year.
+To satisfy major requirements, transfer students should work with a Physics advisor to determine a plan for taking Physics 240 and 260, as well as a Natural Science course during the Junior or Senior year unless such a course has been accepted for transfer credit.
+The student must be sure to complete three 4-credit 300-level courses and two 2-credit 400-level courses during the Junior or Senior year.